 - AAEC 6004, Graduate Seminar Course

-I maintain an active role in advising graduate students.
-During my tenure at Virginia Tech I have completed 14 students and currently advise or co-advise four Ph.D students.
-I am also involved in undergraduate advising and am the director of the CALS Center for Agricultural Trade which educates and advises students on the role of international trade in agriculture, developing their skills to become productive and influential leaders in the industry.
+Grant maintains an active role in advising graduate students.
+During his tenure at Virginia Tech, he has completed 14 students and currently advises or co-advises four Ph.D. students.
+He also is involved in undergraduate advising and is the director of the CALS Center for Agricultural Trade which educates and advises students on the role of international trade in agriculture, developing their skills to become productive, and influential leaders in the industry.

 - Associate Professor, Dept. of Agricultural & Applied Economics, Virginia Tech, June 2013-Present

 - Assistant Professor, Dept. of Agricultural & Applied Economics, Virginia Tech, August 2007-June 2013